SemanticBeeng/lms-clean/report.md

 * `dsl.List[B]` should be able to lift to `dsl.List[A]`
 * `scala.List[A]` should be able lift to `scala.List[A]` or `dsl.List[A]`

-We solve this issue by defining a two lifts instead of one:
+We solve this issue by defining two lifts instead of one:

 ~~~scala
   implicit def listLift[U, T](implicit tp: Rep[T], lift: Lift[U, T])